sccn/sccn.github.io/others/EEGLAB_and_Fieldtrip.md

     difficult for external developers to contribute code (the Fieldtrip developers are open about this, though).
-In EEGLAB, all third party contributions are made available as EEGLAB extensions (formerly 'plug-ins').
+In EEGLAB, all third party contributions are made available as EEGLAB extensions (formerly 'plugins').
 To date, there are more than 120 EEGLAB extensions available from many developers, including extensive toolboxes ERPLAB, SIFT, LIMO, NFT, MoBILAB, etc. Third-party developers maintain full control over their extensions.